veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ¦  // Interpret UB[4] bits as AudioPacketType instead of sound rate, size, and type. ¦  // without an AudioTagHeader, indicating a period of silence.
 The                 ¦
 ¦  audioPacketType = UB[4] as AudioPacketType    // at byte boundary after this read ¦  // action to take after receiving a silence message is system                     ¦
 ¦                                                                                    ¦  // dependent.
 The semantics of the silence message in the Flash                   ¦
-¦  while (audioPacketType == AudioPacketType.ModEx) {                                ¦  // Media playback and timing model are as follows:                                ¦
+¦  // Process each ModEx data packet                                                 ¦  // Media playback and timing model are as follows:                                ¦
-¦    //                                                                              ¦  //                                                                                ¦
+¦  while (audioPacketType == AudioPacketType.ModEx) {                                ¦  //                                                                                ¦
-¦    // process the ModEx for the current audioPacketType                            ¦  // - Ensure all buffered audio data is played out before entering the             ¦
+¦    // Determine the size of the packet ModEx data (ranging from 1 to 256 bytes)    ¦  // - Ensure all buffered audio data is played out before entering the             ¦
-¦    //                                                                              ¦  //   silence period:                                                              ¦
+¦    modExDataSize = UI8 + 1                                                         ¦  //   silence period:                                                              ¦
 ¦                                                                                    ¦  //   Make sure that any audio data currently in the buffer is fully               ¦
-¦    // Determine the size of the packet ModEx data in bytes (1-256)                 ¦  //   processed and played.
+¦    // If maximum 8-bit size is not sufficient, use a 16-bit value                  ¦  //   processed and played.
 This ensures a clean transition into the               ¦
-¦    modExDataSize = UI8 + 1                                                         ¦  //   silence period without cutting off any audio.                                ¦
+¦    if (modExDataSize == 256) {                                                     ¦  //   silence period without cutting off any audio.                                ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦      modExDataSize = UI16 + 1;                                                     ¦  //                                                                                ¦
-¦    // Fetch the packet ModEx data based on its size                                ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
+¦    }                                                                               ¦  // - After playing all buffered audio data, flush the audio decoder:              ¦
-¦    modExData = UI8[modExDataSize]                                                  ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
+¦                                                                                    ¦  //   Clear the audio decoder to reset its state and prepare it for new            ¦
-¦                                                                                    ¦  //   input after the silence period.                                              ¦
+¦    // Fetch the packet ModEx data based on its determined size                     ¦  //   input after the silence period.                                              ¦
-¦    // fetch the AudioPacketModExType                                               ¦  //                                                                                ¦
+¦    modExData = UI8[modExDataSize]                                                  ¦  //                                                                                ¦
-¦    audioPacketModExType = UB[4] as AudioPacketModExType                            ¦  // - During the silence period, the audio clock can't be used as the              ¦
+¦                                                                                    ¦  // - During the silence period, the audio clock can't be used as the              ¦
-¦                                                                                    ¦  //   master clock for synchronizing playback:                                     ¦
+¦    // fetch the AudioPacketModExType                                               ¦  //   master clock for synchronizing playback:                                     ¦
-¦    // Update audioPacketType                                                       ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
+¦    audioPacketModExType = UB[4] as AudioPacketModExType                            ¦  //   Switch to using the system's wall-clock time to maintain the correct         ¦
-¦    audioPacketType = UB[4] as AudioPacketType  // at byte boundary after this read ¦  //   timing for video and other data streams.                                     ¦
+¦                                                                                    ¦  //   timing for video and other data streams.                                     ¦
-¦                                                                                    ¦  //                                                                                ¦
+¦    // Update audioPacketType                                                       ¦  //                                                                                ¦
-¦    if (audioPacketModExType == AudioPacketModExType.TimestampOffsetNano) {         ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
+¦    audioPacketType = UB[4] as AudioPacketType  // at byte boundary after this read ¦  // - Don't wait for audio frames for synchronized A+V playback:                   ¦
-¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦  //   Normally, audio frames drive the synchronization of audio and video          ¦
+¦                                                                                    ¦  //   Normally, audio frames drive the synchronization of audio and video          ¦
-¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  //   (A/V) playback.
+¦    if (audioPacketModExType == AudioPacketModExType.TimestampOffsetNano) {         ¦  //   (A/V) playback.
 During the silence period, playback should not stall         ¦
+¦      // This block processes TimestampOffsetNano to enhance RTMP timescale         ¦  //   waiting for audio frames.
+Video and other data streams should                ¦
+¦      // accuracy and compatibility with formats like MP4, M2TS, and Safari's       ¦  //   continue to play based on the wall-clock time, ensuring smooth               ¦
 ¦      // Media Source Extensions.
-It ensures precise synchronization without        ¦  //   waiting for audio frames.
-Video and other data streams should                ¦
+It ensures precise synchronization without        ¦  //   playback without audio.                                                      ¦
-¦      // altering core RTMP timestamps, applying only to the current media          ¦  //   continue to play based on the wall-clock time, ensuring smooth               ¦
+¦      // altering core RTMP timestamps, applying only to the current media          ¦  //                                                                                ¦
 ¦      // message.
-These adjustments enhance synchronization and timing              ¦  //   playback without audio.                                                      ¦
+These adjustments enhance synchronization and timing              ¦  // AudioPacketType.SequenceEnd is to have no less than the same meaning as        ¦
-¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  //                                                                                ¦
+¦      // accuracy in media messages while preserving the core RTMP timestamp        ¦  // a silence message.
-¦      // integrity.                                                                 ¦  // AudioPacketType.SequenceEnd is to have no less than the same meaning as        ¦
-¦      //                                                                            ¦  // a silence message.
 While it may seem redundant, we need to introduce           ¦
-¦      // NOTE:                                                                      ¦  // this enum to ensure we can signal the end of the audio sequence for any        ¦
+¦      // integrity.                                                                 ¦  // this enum to ensure we can signal the end of the audio sequence for any        ¦
+¦      //                                                                            ¦  // audio track.                                                                   ¦
+¦      // NOTE:                                                                      ¦  SequenceEnd         = 2,                                                          ¦
-¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦  // audio track.                                                                   ¦
+¦      // - 1 millisecond (ms) = 1,000,000 nanoseconds (ns).                         ¦                                                                                    ¦
-¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦  SequenceEnd         = 2,                                                          ¦
+¦      // - Maximum value representable with 20 bits is 1,048,575 ns                 ¦  //  3 - Reserved                                                                  ¦
 ¦      //   (just over 1 ms), allowing precise sub-millisecond adjustments.          ¦                                                                                    ¦
-¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  //  3 - Reserved                                                                  ¦
+¦      // - modExData must be at least 3 bytes, storing values up to 999,999 ns.     ¦  MultichannelConfig  = 4,                                                          ¦
 ¦      audioTimestampNanoOffset = bytesToUI24(modExData)                             ¦                                                                                    ¦
-¦                                                                                    ¦  MultichannelConfig  = 4,                                                          ¦
+¦                                                                                    ¦  // Turns on audio multitrack mode                                                 ¦
-¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦                                                                                    ¦
+¦      // TODO: Integrate this nanosecond offset into timestamp management           ¦  Multitrack          = 5,                                                          ¦
-¦      // to accurately adjust the presentation time.                                ¦  // Turns on audio multitrack mode                                                 ¦
+¦      // to accurately adjust the presentation time.                                ¦                                                                                    ¦
-¦    }                                                                               ¦  Multitrack          = 5,                                                          ¦
+¦    }                                                                               ¦  // 6 - reserved                                                                   ¦
 ¦  }                                                                                 ¦                                                                                    ¦
-¦                                                                                    ¦  // 6 - reserved                                                                   ¦
-¦  if (audioPacketType == AudioPacketType.Multitrack) {                              ¦                                                                                    ¦
-¦    isAudioMultitrack = true;                                                       ¦  // ModEx is a special signal within the AudioPacketType enum that                 ¦
+¦                                                                                    ¦  // ModEx is a special signal within the AudioPacketType enum that                 ¦
-¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  // serves to both modify and extend the behavior of the current packet.           ¦
+¦  if (audioPacketType == AudioPacketType.Multitrack) {                              ¦  // serves to both modify and extend the behavior of the current packet.           ¦
-¦                                                                                    ¦  // When this signal is encountered, it indicates the presence of                  ¦
+¦    isAudioMultitrack = true;                                                       ¦  // When this signal is encountered, it indicates the presence of                  ¦
-¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  // additional modifiers or extensions, requiring further processing to            ¦
+¦    audioMultitrackType = UB[4] as AvMultitrackType                                 ¦  // additional modifiers or extensions, requiring further processing to            ¦
-¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  // adjust or augment the packet's functionality.
+¦                                                                                    ¦  // adjust or augment the packet's functionality.
 ModEx can be used to             ¦
-¦    audioPacketType = UB[4] as AudioPacketType                                      ¦  // introduce new capabilities or modify existing ones, such as                    ¦
+¦    // Fetch AudioPacketType for all audio tracks in the audio message.             ¦  // introduce new capabilities or modify existing ones, such as                    ¦
-¦                                                                                    ¦  // enabling support for high-precision timestamps or other advanced               ¦
+¦    // This fetch MUST not result in a AudioPacketType.Multitrack                   ¦  // enabling support for high-precision timestamps or other advanced               ¦
-¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦  // features that enhance the base packet structure.                               ¦
+¦    audioPacketType = UB[4] as AudioPacketType                                      ¦  // features that enhance the base packet structure.                               ¦
+¦                                                                                    ¦  ModEx               = 7,                                                          ¦
+¦    if (audioMultitrackType != AvMultitrackType.ManyTracksManyCodecs) {             ¦                                                                                    ¦
 ¦      // The tracks are encoded with the same codec.
-Fetch the FOURCC for them      ¦  ModEx               = 7,                                                          ¦
+Fetch the FOURCC for them      ¦  // ...                                                                            ¦
+¦      audioFourCc = FOURCC as AudioFourCc                                           ¦  // 14 - reserved                                                                  ¦
+¦    }                                                                               ¦  // 15 - reserved                                                                  ¦
+¦  } else {                                                                          ¦}                                                                                   ¦
 ¦    audioFourCc = FOURCC as AudioFourCc                                             ¦                                                                                    ¦
-¦    }                                                                               ¦  // ...                                                                            ¦
-¦  } else {                                                                          ¦  // 14 - reserved                                                                  ¦
-¦    audioFourCc = FOURCC as AudioFourCc                                             ¦  // 15 - reserved                                                                  ¦
-¦  }                                                                                 ¦}                                                                                   ¦
-¦}                                                                                   ¦                                                                                    ¦
-¦                                                                                    ¦enum AudioPacketModExType {                                                         ¦
+¦  }                                                                                 ¦enum AudioPacketModExType {                                                         ¦
-¦                                                                                    ¦  TimestampOffsetNano   = 0,                                                        ¦
+¦}                                                                                   ¦  TimestampOffsetNano   = 0,                                                        ¦
 ¦                                                                                    ¦                                                                                    ¦
 ¦                                                                                    ¦  // ...                                                                            ¦
 ¦                                                                                    ¦  // 14 - reserved                                                                  ¦